lucioleKi/HereIStandUnity/README.md

 11/12/2022

 Finished turn 1 phase 4.
 Generic method for flipping a space marker.
 Need to improve VP calculation and redesign status object.

+11/14/2022

+Added mandatory events involving changing a ruler.
+Started UI for filtering different layers of markers.
+Improved IO for ScriptableObject.